Halloween in Western Garfield County

 Parachute’s festivities revolve around its Fall Festival on Sunday.
 It will have games, contests, a parade and a trunk or treat event.

-A 3 p.m. parade on Sunday will provide the best showcase opportunity for the event’s costume contest.
+A 3 p.m. parade Sunday will provide the best showcase opportunity for the event’s costume contest.
 Costumes will be judged in four categories — most creative, most scary, most funny and most gross.

 The trunk or treat runs from 3-5 p.m. at the Grand Valley Recreation Center, Arroyo Drive in Battlement Mesa.